With the America's Cup gone completely multihull, catamarans are a hot topic in sailing circles

-are one the very few small catamarans crossing the Atlantic these days
+are one of the very few small catamarans crossing the Atlantic these days

 (Catalac 900 S/V Horizons 2013), Catalac 10M S/V Blue Felix 2014, and

 Although Catalac Catamarans are older, and by todays standards, smaller boats than what you see offered in newer boat models. they were designed and built to sail the North Sea by Tom Lack, a legendary builder of British catamarans.
 The boats were built with double thick fiberglass hulls and are much stronger by design than newer boats and 25 years later, are still crossing oceans.

 Some years ago when I dug deep into the realm of pre owned Cruising Catamarans, Catalac catamarans surprised me by quickly rising to the top of the proverbial list.
 Their solid fiberglass hulls are a design feature which probably has something to do with the reason almost all of these boats are still sailing and some are crossing Oceans to this day, and why they age so gracefully.